-\$ hod allocate -d cluster\dir -n number\of\nodes -l time\in\seconds
+\$ hod -l time\in\seconds -o "allocate cluster\dir number\of\nodes"

 The name or title of a Torque job helps in user friendly identification of the job.
 The string specified here will show up in all information where Torque job attributes are displayed, including the qstat command.